aszuler/EPESI/pages/getit.md

 You don’t need to do anything special to configure your client/browser.
 In fact, if you are reading this it means that you already have fully configured browser with working Internet access.
 There are many browsers available for many operating systems and EPESI works very well on almost all of them.

 **It has been tested and used on:**
-- Windows operating systems (XP, 7/8 etc.)
+- Windows operating systems (XP, Vista, 7, 8 etc.)
 - Apple OS X, iOS
 - Linux
 as well as tablets running iOS and Android OS.